Skip to main content

 def TemplatePlaceholderInfo(

-unkeyed_variables: "" = {},
+unkeyed_variables = {},

-keyed_variables: "" = {}
+keyed_variables = {}

-) -> TemplatePlaceholderInfo.type
+) -> TemplatePlaceholderInfo

 A provider that is used for expansions in string attribute templates